Food and Nutrition Major

 Objective 1: At least 80% of program students complete program/degree requirements within 3 years (150% of the program length).

 Objective 2: At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 Objective 3: Of program graduates who apply to a supervised practice program, at least 70% are admitted within 12 months.

 Objective 4: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-Objective 5: At least 80% of program graduates accepted into a dietetic internship will rate how well-prepared they were for supervised practice at least a 3 on a scale of 1-4.
+Objective 5: At least 80% of program graduates accepted into a MS/DI will rate how well-prepared they were supervised practice at least a 3 on a scale of 1-4.

 Objective 7: At least 80% of program graduates accepted into graduate school will rate how well prepared they were for graduate school at least a 3 on a scale of 1 to 4.

 Objective 8: At least 80% of program graduates who were not accepted (or did not apply) to an internship or graduate school will rate how well-prepared they were for employment in nutrition or dietetics related field at least a 3 on a scale of 1-4.